 Mutual support, solidarity and camaraderie!
-Parlour and Monash Architecture have set up a new online talk series to help our communities navigate the world of work, the futures of the profession and paths forward in the midst of the pandemic.
+Light at the End of the Tunnel is an online event series that aims to help our communities navigate the world of work, the futures of the profession and paths forward in the pandemic.

 Light at the End of the Tunnel is a Q & A event series, happening every Friday lunchtime AEST, for as long as we all need it.

 Each week one or two speakers will be online to answer our questions and yours on a wide range of topics – from the nitty gritty of how to negotiate, polishing up your CV and portfolio, and what to do with an unexpected career break, to broader speculations about the kind of profession we want and need, and how we might best position the discipline for the future.